museomix/museomix.org/wp-content/plugins/captcha/readme.txt

 6. Contact form with Captcha.

 == Changelog ==

+= V4.0.5 - 15.10.2014 =
+* Update : The Brazilian Portuguese language file is updated.
+* NEW: We added filter 'cptch_forms_list' in the plugin settings page.

 = V4.0.4 - 10.09.2014 =
 * Update : The Farsi language file is updated.